msu/csci-468-spring2022/capstone/Submission.md

 # Capstone Documentation Instructions

-Please add the following items to the `/capstone/portfolio` directory and ensure they are pushed up by Monday, May 3rd
+Please add the following items to the `/capstone/portfolio` directory and ensure they are pushed up by Friday, May 6th

 * A zip file of the `/src` director named `/capstone/portfolio/source.zip`
 * A PDF named `/capstone/portfolio/<first_name>_<last_name>_portfolio.pdf` where